-The Group is exposed to many different financial risks in its operations.
-Such risks include foreign currency, credit and liquidity risks.
-These and other financial risks are described in more detail below.
 The objective of the Group's financial risk management is to decrease the negative effects of market and counterparty risks on the Group's profits and cash flows and to ensure sufficient liquidity.

-The main principles for financial risk management are described in the Group Treasury Policy, any changes to which are approved by either the Board of Directors of the parent company or the President and CEO.
+The main principles for financial risk management are defined in the Group Treasury Policy, any changes to which are approved by either the Board of Directors of the parent company or the President and CEO.
 The Group Treasury is responsible for Group Treasure Policy implementation.
 Treasury activities are centralised in the Group Treasury.

 The Group is exposed to market risks related to foreign currency exchange rate, market interest rate and electricity price.